From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

 \section{Nonconvex Problems with Discrete Symmetry}

 In this section, we study nonconvex problems with discrete symmetry groups $\bb G$.
 Canonical examples include sparse dictionary learning (signed permutation symmetry) \cite{sun2017complete1,sun2017complete2,qu2019analysis,zhai2019complete}, sparse blind deconvolution (signed shift symmetry) \cite{zhang2017global,zhang2018structured,kuo2019dq,lau2019short,qu2019blind,li2018global}, tensor decomposition \cite{ge2015escaping,ge2017optimization} and clustering (permutation symmetry).
-Problems of this type are not easily amenable to convexification; understanding nonconvex optimization landscapes becomes critical.
+Unlike the problem we discussed in \Cref{sec:rotational}, the problems of this type are not easily amenable to convexification; understanding nonconvex optimization landscapes becomes more critical.
 Design choices, such as the choice of objective function and constraints, also seem to play a critical role: many of the examples we review below are formulated as constrained optimization problems over compact manifolds such as spheres or orthogonal groups.
 We again begin by studying a very simple model problem: dictionary learning with one-sparse data.
 We extract several key intuitions for problems with discrete symmetries, and then examine how these intuitions carry over to less idealized (and more useful!) problem settings.